-In order to set up Threat Prevention - Network in the HEIMDAL Dashboard, you have to log in and access the Network Settings section.
+In order to set up Threat Prevention - Network in the Heimdal Dashboard, you have to access the Network Settings section -> Threat Prevention tab.

-DarkLayer Guard - enables the DarkLayer Guard - Network module;
+DarkLayer Guard - turn on/off the Threat Prevention - Network module;

-The Whitelist section allows you to whitelist a domain/sub-domain for the users in your network:
+Domains Allowlist - allows you to allowlist a domain/sub-domain for the users in your network;

-The Blacklist section allows you to blacklist a domain/sub-domain for the users in your network:
+Domains Blocklist - allows you to blocklist a domain/sub-domain for the users in your network;

-In the Access Rule* section, you can add your Public IP Address(es) to filter traffic through our DNS Servers.
-Here you can specify a Public IP Address or a Subnet:
+Access Rule* - add your Public IP Address(es) to filter traffic through our DNS Servers.
+Here you can specify a Public IP Address or a Subnet;

-- You can an Access Rule only if you are logged in the HEIMDAL Dashboard from the Public IP Address that you are trying to add as an Access Rule;
+- You can add an Access Rule only if you are logged in to the HEIMDAL Dashboard from the Public IP Address that you are trying to add as an Access Rule;

 - You can only add /32, /31, and /30 subnets;

-- If you need a wider range, please write at email@example.com;
+- If you need a wider range, please write to firstname.lastname@example.org;

-Update Network Settings - updates all the configurations performed in the Threat Prevention module.
+Update Network Settings - updates all the configurations performed in the Threat Prevention Network module.